descope/auth-hosting/README.md

 **Using .env**

-In case you don't want to provide the project ID as part of the URL, you can specify it as an environment variable.
+In case you don't want to provide the project ID as part of the URL, you can specify it as an environment variable `DESCOPE_PROJECT_ID`.
 You can use `.env` file for that.
 From the project root directory run: `cp .env.example .env`, and set your Descope Project and flow IDs.